Chavo Guerrero Jr.: Cruiserweight Champion and Kerwin White (2004–2005)

 In June, Guerrero became one of the last minute trades in the 2005 WWE Draft, which saw him jump from SmackDown! to the Raw brand.
-The next week, on Raw, he denounced his Hispanic heritage in favor of the "Anglo-American way".
+The next week, on the July 4 episode of Raw, he denounced his Hispanic heritage in favor of the "Anglo-American way".
 This came after two weeks of being battered by the Mexican faction, the Mexicools.
 It led to the changing of his persona to "Kerwin White", a stereotypical, middle-class, white, conservative, Anglo-American man.
 He dyed his hair blond and often drove a golf cart to the ring which held his golf clubs.
 Soon after his debut, White started making suggestive remarks towards African Americans, Hispanics, Asian Americans, Native Americans, and other non-White people, specifically directed towards Shelton Benjamin.
 On the September 5 episode of Raw, White cost Benjamin a match against Rob Conway.
 Benjamin defeated White by disqualification the following week when White attacked him with his golf club.
-At Unforgiven, White was beaten by Benjamin.
+At Unforgiven on September 18, White was beaten by Benjamin.
 White then hired Nick Nemeth on the September 26 episode of Raw as his new "caddie" to help him in his matches.
 Reflecting on the Kerwin White character during an interview with Chris Van Vliet in 2020, Guerrero recalled how he pitched being dressed as a member of the Ku Klux Klan on TV to get maximum heat while explained how his gimmick got people of all races to hate him by saying: